 Questions

-If you have questions about any of the topics covered here, contact the Office for International Students and Scholars (OISS) at oiss@wustl.edu
+If you have questions about any of the topics covered here, contact FNIS Support at fnis@wustl.edu.

 For questions about your individual hire or offer, contact your hiring department.